Wally Dallenbach Jr.: NASCAR

-By 1991, Dallenbach was ready made the jump to the world of NASCAR, racing in the Winston Cup Series.
+By 1991, Dallenbach was ready and made the jump to the world of NASCAR, racing in the Winston Cup Series.
 He made eleven starts that year driving one of Junie Donlavey's Fords.
 In 1992, former boss Jack Roush called Dallenbach up to have him drive as a teammate to Mark Martin in the No. 16 Ford.
 He drove for Roush during the 1992 and 1993 seasons, finishing second at Watkins Glen 1993, fifth at the 1991 Watkins Glen race, seventh at 1996 Sonoma, and tenth at the 1993 Daytona 500 and 1993 Talladega 500.

 In 1994, Richard Petty put Dallenbach in the famous No. 43 Pontiac.
 He was the second driver other than Petty to drive the No. 43.
 (Note: The no. 43 car was temporarily renumbered as no. 44 during the 1993 season) Dallenbach finished fourth at Sonoma, eighth at Talladega and tenth at Dover, but was released part way through the season.
 1995 was an up-and-down year for Dallenbach, as he did not have a full-time ride.
 However, a one race deal with Bill Davis in the No. 22 Pontiac almost got Dallenbach his first Cup win at Watkins Glen, but he fell in the closing laps to finish in second.